 In a world evolving at a fast speed, such as the IT space, training and learning opportunities are not a “nice to have” anymore but a “must have.”

-Asking questions about training programs, learning opportunities, and knowledge sharing in the company can reveal how much an outsourcing provider invests in training and learning.
+Asking questions about training programs and knowledge sharing in the company can reveal how much an outsourcing provider invests in training and learning.

-Asking about previous collaborations, how those evolved, and even speaking directly to one of their current or former clients can give you a good feeling of the providers’ professionalism and way of doing things.
+Asking about previous collaborations, how previous collaborations evolved, and even speaking directly to one of their current or former clients can give you a good feeling of the providers’ professionalism and way of doing things.

 Before jumping into a long-term commitment, it can be useful to ask if providers offer the chance to do a pilot project first and then go into a long-term commitment such as a dedicated software engineering team.

-Fit issues or performance have caused more than 50% of companies to end outsourcing partnerships, according to Deloitte's Outsourcing Amid Complexity study.
-A solid due diligence process and looking at the relevant criteria can help you find a software development vendor that will help you build for the long run.
+Over 50% of companies have terminated outsourcing partnerships due to fit issues or performance, as per Deloitte's Outsourcing Amid Complexity study.
+A thorough due diligence process can help you find a software development vendor for a successful long-term partnership.